populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ## Before starting: Clone Repo

-Before we start, let's clone the `team-docs` repository.
-This repository contains a lot of the documentation for the CPG (we will also link to the relevant sections of the outside of this repository in this tutorial).
+Let's clone the `team-docs` repository.
+This repository contains documentation for the CPG and gives us a place to commit code from this tutorial to use in the analysis-runner.
+We'll also link to the relevant sections in the docs from this tutorial.

 ```bash
 git clone https://github.com/populationgenomics/team-docs.git